 Sensitivity Considerations

-If you have sensitive teeth, look for formulas containing potassium nitrate or stannous fluoride, both of which may help with sensitivity relief according to dental research.
-Avoid very high peroxide concentrations until you know how your teeth respond.
+If you have sensitive teeth, look for formulas containing potassium nitrate or stannous fluoride, both of which are used in sensitivity toothpastes.
+Avoid higher-peroxide options until you know how your teeth respond.
 For a roundup focused entirely on this concern, our guide to the best whitening toothpaste for sensitive teeth compares every major option in that niche.

 FAQ

 Q: Can whitening toothpaste actually make a noticeable difference?
-A: Yes — with realistic expectations.
-Whitening toothpaste may help with removing surface stains from coffee, tea, and food.
-For deeper, intrinsic staining, you may need professional treatment.
-Consistent use over several weeks is key to seeing results.
-For a broader overview of the whitening landscape — including strips, gels, and LED devices — see our guide to the best teeth whitening products.
+A: Yes, with realistic expectations.
+Whitening toothpaste may help with surface stains from coffee, tea, wine, and food.
+For deeper intrinsic staining or a larger shade change, strips, trays, or dentist-supervised whitening are usually the more relevant category.
+For a broader overview of the whitening landscape, see our guide to the best teeth whitening products.

 Q: Is whitening toothpaste safe for sensitive teeth?
-A: Some are, and some aren’t.
-Look specifically for formulas designed for sensitive teeth — such as those containing potassium nitrate or stannous fluoride — and avoid high peroxide concentrations if you experience discomfort.
-Sensodyne’s whitening range is a commonly recommended starting point.
+A: Some are, and some are not.
+Look specifically for formulas designed for sensitive teeth, such as those containing potassium nitrate or stannous fluoride, and avoid high-peroxide formulas if you experience discomfort.
 You can also explore our dedicated guide to toothpaste for sensitive teeth for options beyond the whitening category.

 Our Methodology